Dec1mo/job_recsys/README.md

 ---

-<p align="center"> A system that recommends suitable jobs for an user-provided resume (pdf files) and/or profile.
+<p align="center"> A end-to-end system that recommends suitable jobs for an user-provided resume (in pdf) and/or profile.
     <br>
 </p>